lukin0110/vorto/README.md

 # Vorto.js

-Simple module to generate a version code based on the latest git commit hash of a repository.
+Simple module to generate build numbers based on the latest git commit hash.
 This can be used with [Gulp](http://gulpjs.com), or any other build system, when you're creating build artifacts.

 ## Install